OlaoluwaM/distro-setup/src/distros/fedora/assets/checklist.md

 - [ ] **Wallpapers**: This should be obvious.
 We do not want to lose our hard earned wallpapers.
 Back ups are done with Deja Dup.
 But can be initiated manually using the `backupWallpapers` shell function.
 There is also a cronjob for thi IIRC

 - [ ] **Fonts**: We do not want to lose our fonts.
 Back up is done with Deja Dup.
-- [ ] **Manually Installed RPM Packages & Flatpaks**: Ensure that you have backed up all manually downloaded `.rpm` files backed up.
+- [ ] **Manually Installed RPM Packages**: Ensure that you have backed up all manually downloaded `.rpm` files backed up.
 Backup is done through Deja Dup
-  - [ ] Ensure that you have the latest version of these packages downloaded
+  - Ensure that you have the latest version of these packages downloaded
 - [ ] **Installed Rust Crates**: Backup crates using the `backupInstalledCrates` shell function.
 Changes will reflect in our `distro-setup` project directory.
 Make sure to commit those updates if any
 - [ ] **Github CLI Extensions & Aliases**: Backup Github CLI Extensions and Aliases using the `backupGHExtensions` and `backupGHAliases` shell function respectively.
 Changes will reflect in our `distro-setup` project directory.
 Make sure to commit those updates if any
 - [ ] **DNF Aliases**: Backup your DNF Aliases using the `backupDnfAliases` shell function.
 Changes will reflect in our `distro-setup` project directory.
 Make sure to commit those updates if any